-Disaster recovery plans that include multiple backup systems are essential for all professional biostorage and research facilities.
+Disaster recovery plans that include multiple backup systems are crucial for all biostorage and research facilities.
 In disaster scenarios, the choice of freezer type can make the difference between complete sample loss and maintaining biomaterial integrity.

 In the past, natural disasters such as hurricane Katrina (2005) and superstorm Sandy (2012) have caused severe damage to valuable collections of biomaterial.
-1,2 Inadvertent equipment failures have also jeopardized priceless tissue collections, exemplified by the dramatic loss of 1/3 of the world’s largest collection of autistic brain samples after freezer failure.
-3 These and similar unfortunate events have reshaped our thinking about disaster recovery and the need to protect stored biomaterial from events beyond our control.
+Inadvertent equipment failures have also jeopardized priceless tissue collections, exemplified by the dramatic loss of 1/3 of the world’s largest collection of autistic brain samples after freezer failure.
+These and similar unfortunate events have reshaped our thinking about disaster recovery and the need to protect stored biomaterial from events beyond our control.

-Plans for risk mitigation and disaster recovery are now recognized to be an essential feature in biobanks, biotech companies, and core facilities at universities.4,5 However, one choice rarely considered in the context of disaster recovery is the selection of the type of freezers used for storage of cryogenic biomaterial.
+Plans for risk mitigation and disaster recovery are now recognized to be an essential feature in biobanks, biotech companies, and core facilities at universities.
+However, one choice rarely considered in the context of disaster recovery is the selection of the type of freezers used for storage of cryogenic biomaterial.
 The consequences of this choice are highlighted in a new video from Brooks Life Sciences, where Kathi Shea, the company’s Biobank Business Leader, weighs LN2-cooled storage technology against mechanical freezers.

-“In a power outage, full mechanical freezers will warm at a rate of up to 10°C per hour. … Samples that are stored in an LN2 tank are much safer, as these tanks will maintain temperature for upwards of 20 days for your biological products.”
+“In a power outage, full mechanical freezers will warm at a rate of up to 10°C per hour," she says, "Samples that are stored in an LN2 tank are much safer, as these tanks will maintain temperature for upwards of 20 days for your biological products.”

-As Kathi Shea points out, “The BioStore™ III Cryo -190°C System retains the benefits of a manual LN2 freezer, but also provides improved protection and efficiency with the use of sample automation… By having the automation, we provide consistency in sample handling.
-We minimize sample warmings, keeping all samples… below the glass transition temperature, and protecting the innocents.”
+As Kathi Shea points out, “The BioStore™ III Cryo -190°C System retains the benefits of a manual LN2 freezer but also provides improved protection and efficiency with the use of sample automation.
+By having the automation, we provide consistency in sample handling.
+We minimize sample warmings, keeping all samples below the glass transition temperature and protecting the innocents.”